 As a church we are committed to partnering with mission agencies across the world.
 Whilst we support a myriad of different initiatives and projects, we have agreed to specifically focus on eight for the period 2024-26.
-These represent many aspects of God’s work including the relief of poverty both locally and abroad; a church planting initiative in Moldova; helping to build classrooms for a school in Kumi, Uganda; a craft organisation providing employment for many with disabilities in Tanzania; an orphanage in India; funding and prayer support for many who are suffering persecution for their faith in various parts of the world and debt advice for those suffering financial hardship.
+These represent many aspects of God’s work including the relief of poverty both locally and abroad; a church planting initiative in Moldova; helping to build classrooms for a school in Kumi, Uganda; a craft organisation providing employment for many with disabilities in Tanzania; an orphanage in India; evangelism amongst students, funding and prayer support for many who are suffering persecution for their faith in various parts of the world and debt advice for those suffering financial hardship.

 We are thankful for the ‘mission champions’ in Christ Church who act as the link between the congregations and the individual missions.
 Each project is allocated one Sunday during the year where the mission champions bring the church latest news updates and prayer requests, and explain how our financial, prayerful and practical support is making a difference on the ground.

 The following projects are being supported for the period 2024-26:

 - Christians Against Poverty CAP is a national debt counselling charity working through a network of 300 centres based in local churches across the UK.
 Many thousands of clients are helped every year through CAP’s unique, hands-on approach to resolving debt issues.
 Our Bristol North East CAP Centre offers a free debt counselling service to members of the local community in the privacy of their own homes.
-Christ Church members take on active roles in this ministry through befriending, Food Bank, fundraising and prayer.
-In December 2019 we launched a CAP Café.
-Leyla Fellows is our Centre Manager, and we employ two trained debt coaches for one day a week.
+Christ Church members take on active roles in this ministry as debt coaches, through befriending, Food Bank, fundraising and prayer.
+Rosie Brydon is our Centre Manager, and we also enjoy the services of two volunteer debt coaches.